CrossRef/event-data-event-bus/README.md

 | `JWT_SECRETS`        | Comma-separated list of JTW Secrets | If `MOCK` then `TEST` | Yes |
 | `PRIMARY`            | Is this the primary instance?
 Used to ensure certain tasks are done by one member of the cluster | TRUE | Yes |

+## Tests

+Tests are split into three sections.
+Unit tests test only self-contained functions.
+Component tests require Redis.
+Integration tests require a live S3 instance on an AWS account.
+All can be run in a Docker container, and a Redis server is included in the 'mock' Docker image for this purpose.

+### Unit tests

+Unit tests are for functions.
+They can be run in any context.

+    ./unit-tests.sh

+### Component tests

+These are generally at the API level and require Redis to be configured.
+They mock out S3 dependencies using Redis for convenience.
+Use the Mock image to use a bundled Redis instance:

+    ./component-tests.sh

+### Integration tests

+These run at the API level and test integration with S3, and therefore must be configured for S3.

+    ./integration-tests.sh

+### Everything

+    ./all-tests.sh

 ## Docker

 ### Development

 You can run the mock container and mount the source code directory as a volume.

-    docker run -p 9990:9990 -v `pwd`:/home/deploy -a stdout -it crossref/event-data-event-bus-mock
+    docker run -p 9990:9990 -v `pwd`:/home/deploy/event-data-event-bus -a stdout -it crossref/event-data-event-bus-mock

 ### Mock

 The Mock image is a self-contained testing target for development of agents.

-To build:
+To build image:

-    docker build -f Dockerfile.mock -t crossref/event-data-event-bus-mock .
+    ./build-mock.sh

 To run:

-    docker run -p 9990:9990  -a stdout -it crossref/event-data-event-bus-mock
+    ./run-mock.sh

+Note that the Mock image is built with a snapshot of the code, so must be rebuilt if the code changes.
+To run the mock based on current code:

+   ./run-mock-live.sh

 ## Manual Tests